 If you have a business premises in London, or a busy town in Kent such as Dartford, then you’ll hopefully get a lot of foot traffic.
 If you use non-commercial flooring, then high-traffic areas will quickly get worn, meaning they need to be replaced quickly.
 Make sure you use wooden floors or carpet made especially for commercial use, as it’ll be designed to take the extra strain.

 Flooring can make a big difference to the look of your business premises.
 Specialist commercial flooring is essential because:

 - It can stand up better to impact and stress

 - It can be sound insulated for noisy environments

-When you invest in commercial flooring, you can be sure it’s fit for purpose, and will stand up to even the busiest London restaurant, shop, or office environment, whether you choose vinyl or classic wooden flooring.
+When you invest in specialist commercial flooring, you can be sure it’s fit for purpose, and will stand up to even the busiest London restaurant, shop, or office environment, whether you choose vinyl or classic wooden vinyl flooring.